Hundreds expected at South Dakota auto races despite virus

 As Noem touts her constraint in allowing businesses to operate during a global pandemic, the races push the limits of her hands-off approach.

-Dennis Moore, who is organizing the Sunday race at the New Raceway Park in Jefferson, said his message is clear: If you are concerned about coronavirus infections, don't come.
+Dennis Moore, who is organizing the Sunday race, said his message is clear: If you are concerned about coronavirus infections, don't come.
 But he feels the economy needs to reopen.

 “This country’s going to be on its butt if we don’t open this up," he said.

+Both tracks are in Jefferson in Union County, which has confirmed seven cases.
+Jefferson is a city of about 550 people that's about 10 miles (16 kilometers) from Sioux City, Iowa.

-Jerry Miller, the state's attorney for the county, said holding the races was “risky and irresponsible.”
-He said the county has tried to stop them from going forward, but authorization would have to come from the state government.
+Jerry Miller, the state's attorney for Union County, said holding the races was “risky and irresponsible.”
+He said the county has tried to stop them from going forward, but authorization would have to come from the state.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been updated to correct that dates have not been set for NASCAR races.